 Negativity exists in every form of work.
 Uniformed and overly (and overtly) opinionated people are everywhere.
 The subject matters they dwell upon range from politics to plumbing.
 Surrogacy is, by far, without exception to this rule.
 I recently read a blog calling surrogates “prostitutes;” those who work in IVF “pimps” and the intended parents “Johns.”
 I am not referencing or linking to this person’s blog because I don’t want to lend it any credibility.
-While I do understand some people’s aversion to the idea of surrogacy–due to religious or emotional ideas–I absolutely cannot condone those who judge without research or understanding.
+The ethics of surrogacy can be complicated and while I do understand some people’s aversion to the idea of surrogacy–due to religious or emotional ideas–I absolutely cannot condone those who judge without research or understanding.
 Especially when it is by someone who isn’t affected personally by another’s choice.
 This is my broad statement of belief, not just when it comes to someone’s fertility or lack thereof.
 I am a firm believer in live and let live.

 Surrogacy fulfills a need, a yearning that is denied to a person by unlucky circumstance.
 It is born out of a desire so strong, I would put it akin the fulfillment of their life.
 I don’t believe it’s even really a want at this stage.
 It’s a need.
 A need for the love of their own child.